 Method 2.
 Check for Updates

-To check for Adobe Acrobat updates, you need to launch Adobe application > Click "Help" > Choose "Check for Updates".
+To check for Adobe Acrobat updates, you need to launch the Adobe application > Click "Help" > Choose "Check for Updates".

 Method 3.
 How to Repair Corrupted PDF Files